slurpinpuffs/yt-community-to-tumblr-bot/README.md

 Current limitations:
 - Long links will sometimes be broken with an elipses due to links being shortened by YouTube
-- All pictures are square, so some parts may get cut off
+- Images in posts with multiple images will be square, so some parts may be cropped out